BerkeleyLibrary/framework/README.md

 - Unit Testing: If you implement a feature that involves sending emails, make sure to write a test for it.
 See {ScanRequestOptInJobTest} for an example of how to test emails.
 - QA: The staging environment uses {Interceptor::MailingListInterceptor} to route all outgoing emails to a [mailing list](https://groups.google.com/a/lists.berkeley.edu/forum/#!forum/lib-testmail), allowing you to test the behavior "live", using a real SMTP account, without accidentally emailing people.
 See that class's documentation for how to determine if it _would have_ emailed the correct people.

+In development (the default) and test mode, Framework uses a [`:test` delivery method](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration).
+That means it will only simulate sending emails by logging their delivery and storing them in an in-memory array.
+In production and staging, we use the `:smtp` delivery method with a [SPA email account](https://git.lib.berkeley.edu/lap/workflow/wikis/CreateSPAwithEmail).

 ### Integration/Controller Testing